Media Literacy: Learning from the Oscars

 By Frank W. Baker

-New and novel advertising isn’t the big audience draw at the Oscars.
+New and novel advertising won’t be the big audience draw at the 90th Oscars.
 Hollywood is.
-While ads at Super Bowl L went for $5 million apiece, advertisers will pay less than half that for the same 30 seconds on the Oscar telecast (Sunday, February 26, 7 Eastern, 4 Pacific) with ABC asking $2.1 million per 30 sec spot.
+While ads at Super Bowl LII went for $5 million apiece, advertisers will pay about half that for the same 30 seconds on the Oscar telecast (Sunday, March 4: 7 Eastern, 4 Pacific) with ABC seeking between $2 and $2.6 million per 30 sec spot.
 (The Academy also benefits from the domestic and international rights to the “live” broadcast.)